mdnorman/monotonicid/.junie/guidelines.md

   - Branch naming convention: `task/{task-number}-{brief-description}` (e.g., `task/03-update-guidelines`)
   - Always create and checkout the task branch BEFORE making any changes
   - Never work directly on the main branch for task implementation
+  - Always create a pull request when the task is completed to merge changes back to main branch

 ## Development Guidelines